Graphic violence: Media

 Graphic violence generally consists of any clear and uncensored depiction of various violent acts.
-Commonly included depictions include murder, assault with a deadly weapon, accidents which result in death or severe injury, suicide, and torture.
+Commonly included depictions include murder, assault with a deadly weapon, dismemberment, accidents which result in death or severe injury, suicide, and torture.
 In all cases, it is the explicitness of the violence and the injury inflicted which results in it being labeled "graphic".
 In fictional depictions, appropriately realistic plot elements are usually included to heighten the sense of realism (i.e. blood effects, prop weapons, CGI).
 In order to qualify for the "graphic" designation, the violence depicted must generally be of a particularly unmitigated and unshielded nature; an example would be a video of a man being shot, bleeding from the wound, and crumpling to the ground.

 Graphic violence arouses strong emotions, ranging from titillation and excitement to utter revulsion and even terror, depending on the mindset of the viewer and the method in which it is presented.
 A certain degree of graphic violence has become de rigueur in adult "action" genre, and it is presented in an amount and manner carefully deliberated to excite the emotions of the target demographic without inducing disgust or revulsion.
 Even more extreme and grotesque acts of graphic violence (generally revolving around mutilation) are often used in the horror genre in order to inspire even stronger emotions of fear and shock (which the viewing demographic would presumably be seeking).

 It is a highly controversial topic.
 Many believe that exposure to graphic violence leads to desensitization to committing acts of violence in person.
 It has led to censorship in extreme cases, and regulation in others.
 One notable case was the creation of the US Entertainment Software Rating Board in 1994.
 Many nations now require varying degrees of approval from television, movie, and software rating boards before a work can be released to the public.

-On the other hand, some critics claim that watching violent media content can be cathartic, providing "acceptable outlets for anti-social impulses."
+On the other hand, some critics claim that watching violent media content can be cathartic, providing "acceptable outlets for anti-social impulses".

 Film

 Graphic violence is used frequently in horror, action, and crime films.
 Several of these films have been banned from certain countries for their violent content.
-Snuff films take horror to its furthest extreme as torture and murder are not simulated.

-Violence in films is not an old topic, recently a study presented in an annual American Academy of Pediatrics conference showed that the "good guys" in superhero movies were on average more violent than the villains, potentially sending a strongly negative message to young viewers.
+Though violence in films is not an old topic, a recent study presented in an annual American Academy of Pediatrics conference showed that the "good guys" in superhero movies were on average more violent than the villains, potentially sending a strongly negative message to young viewers.

+Film scholar Diane Shoos argues in Domestic Violence in Hollywood Film (2017) that domestic and family violence in Hollywood cinema is represented almost ubiquitously as a private matter, a problem of the individual solved by personal agency, rather than an issue of the larger society that must be addressed through collective political action aimed at systemic change.